 - Add the can of diced tomatoes to the blender along with the miso or salt if using and blend until smooth, then add to the pan as well and stir.
-This is a good time to take a taste, it will taste concentrated and not quite blended, but will give you an idea.
-If you want more of any of the spices, put some of this mixture in a small bowl and add the desired spiced to this mixture before adding back into the sauce.
-Doing it this way will make it so the spices aren't gritty.
+This is a good time to take a taste of the sauce in the pan so far.
+It will taste concentrated and not quite blended, but will give you an idea.
+If you want more of any of the spices, put some of sauce mixture in a small bowl and add the desired spices to this mixture before adding back into the sauce.
+Doing it this way as opposed to just adding the spices directly to the sauce in the pot will make it so the spices aren't gritty.

 - Garnish with fresh herbs.
 Parsley and mint are both good choices for this dish.

-- Enjoy accompanied with the saffron and lemon Infused basmati rice.
+- Enjoy accompanied with the Saffron & Lemon Infused Basmati Rice, link below.